electricbookworks/electric-book-workflow/README.md

 5. Click Convert.

 Note: the links to CSS in our output HTML `<head>` *deliberately* break the link to `screen.css` and `normalize.css` when using Prince, so that you don't get screen styles in your print output.
 You can ignore error messages from Prince saying it can't find these files.

+## Epub output

+At EBW, we like to assemble our epubs in [Sigil](https://github.com/user-none/Sigil/).
+If we're not tweaking, it takes five minutes.

+*	Grab the HTML files from `_site` for your `Text` folder.
+*	Grab the framework's `epub.css` for your `Styles` folder.
+*	Replace the links to `screen.css` in your `<head>` elements with links to `epub.css`.
+*	Grab any fonts from your framework, if you want them embedded.
+(If you don't want to embed fonts, you may want to remove `@font-face` rules from your stylesheet to avoid file-not-found validation errors.)
+*	Add a cover, using your own cover-image jpg, and the `cover.xhtml` and cover CSS snippets [from our Knowledge Base](http://electricbookworks.com/kb/creating-epub-from-indesign/after-indesign-export-to-epub/add-a-cover/).
+*	Add basic metadata and semantics to your epub using Sigil's tools for this.
+*	Generate an epub table of contents using Sigil's TOC tools.

+For general guidance on creating epubs with Sigil, check out [our training material](http://electricbookworks.github.io/ebw-training/).